History of the Legendary Aircraft

 |СССР-77107 in flight, 1978.
 Photo by Vladimir Vladimirov|

 The Tu-144 with the tail number 77107 (serial number 05-1) is the representative of the family of the world's first supersonic passenger aircraft developed in the Soviet Union in the Tupolev Design Bureau.
-It was built in 1975 at Voronezh Aircraft Plant No. 64.
-The aircraft made its first flight on August 20, 1975.
-Its operator was the Ministry of Aviation Industry (MAP) of the USSR and Zhukovsky flight test base under Tupolev Design Bureau.
+It was built in 1975 at the Voronezh Aircraft Plant No. 64.
+The aircraft made its first flight the same year.
+Its operator was the Ministry of Aviation Industry (MAP) of the USSR and Zhukovsky flight test base under the Tupolev Design Bureau.

 After factory tests and tests on various programs, in 1977 the aircraft was presented as a complex platform for joint state tests.
 According to the results of these tests, it was noted that the flight performance of the aircraft, with the exception of the practical range of flight with a specified number of passengers, takeoff weight, corresponds to the requirements set for the Tu-144 (during tests, a practical range of supersonic flight with a takeoff weight of 195 tons was measured as 3080 km at commercial load 15 tons, and 3600 km at 7 tons).
 It was emphasized that the flight range of 4000-4500 km cannot be realized with a commercial load of 14-15 tons with NK-144A engines.
 But it also was emphasized that reaching such a range is possible with RD-36-51A engines.
 The decision has been made by the Ministry of Aviation Industry and the Ministry of Civil Aviation on the commencement of passenger transportation by Tu-144 aircraft with NK-144A.